threefoldtech/tfgrid-sdk-ts/packages/types/src/errors/readme.md

 ### Grid Client Errors

-This section will have all errors that related to GridClient
+This section will have all errors that are related to GridClient

 #### Farm `tfGridFarm`